 - the TBS is assumed to be as determined from the DCI transported in the latest PDCCH for the same transport block using 0 ≤ IMCS ≤27.
 If there is no PDCCH for the same transport block using 0 ≤ IMCS ≤27, and if the initial PDSCH for the same transport block is semi-persistently scheduled, the TBS shall be determined from the most recent semi-persistent scheduling assignment PDCCH.

+else if Table 5.1.3.1-4 is used and 27≤IMCS≤31,

+- the TBS is assumed to be as determined from the DCI transported in the latest PDCCH for the same transport block using 0≤IMCS≤260 ≤ IMCS ≤27.
+If there is no PDCCH for the same transport block using 0≤IMCS≤260 ≤ IMCS ≤27, and if the initial PDSCH for the same transport block is semi-persistently scheduled, the TBS shall be determined from the most recent semi-persistent scheduling assignment PDCCH.

 else

 - the TBS is assumed to be as determined from the DCI transported in the latest PDCCH for the same transport block using 0 ≤ IMCS ≤28.
 If there is no PDCCH for the same transport block using 0 ≤ IMCS ≤28, and if the initial PDSCH for the same transport block is semi-persistently scheduled, the TBS shall be determined from the most recent semi-persistent scheduling assignment PDCCH.